ontio/ontology/docs/specifications/cli_user_guide.md

 #### 6.1.1 Export Block Parameters

---file
+--rpcport
+The rpcport parameter specifies the port number to which the rpc server is bound.
+The default is 20336.

+--exportfile
-The file parameter specifies the exported file path.
-The default value is: blocks.dat
+The exportfile parameter specifies the exported file path.
+The default value is: ./OntBlocks.dat

---height
+--startheight
+The startheight parameter specifies the start height of the exported block.Default value is 0.

+--endheight
-The height parameter specifies the height of the exported block.
-When height of the local node's current block is greater than the height required for export, the greater part will not be exported.
+The endheight parameter specifies the end height of the exported block.
+When height of the local node's current block is greater than the end height required for export, the greater part will not be exported.
 Height is equal to 0, which means exporting all the blocks of the current node.
 The default value is 0.

 --speed
 The speed parameter specifies the export speed.
 Respectively, h denotes high, m denotes middle, and l denotes low.
 The default value is m.